MisturaDev/Multi-App/README.md

 ## Acknowledgement

-This project was developed as part of a Bincom Academy training assignment.
+This project was developed as part of a **Bincom Dev Center** training.
 Special thanks to the Bincom team for the learning experience.

 ## Developer

 **Mistura Ishola**

  [LinkedIn](https://www.linkedin.com/in/mistura-ishola/)